 You shouldn’t expect to see any significant benefits from the supplement alone.
 As with all weight loss supplements, you also need to make some healthy lifestyle changes.

-SUMMARY Spinach extract is of most use when taken with meals that contain fat.
+Spinach extract is of most use when taken with meals that contain fat.
 An effective dose is 4–5 grams per day.

 Evidence suggests that spinach extract may be an effective weight loss supplement.